-Puerto Rico is more than just the perfect setting for a destination wedding.
-If you’re making the trip to celebrate a happy occasion, consider extending your stay and experiencing more of the island.
+If you’re making the trip to Puerto Rico to celebrate a happy occasion, consider extending your stay and experiencing more of the Island.
 Here are five reasons to maximize your time in paradise.

-2. Because Puerto Rico is home to the only tropical rainforest in the United States
+2. Puerto Rico is home to the only tropical rainforest in the United States

-3. Because there’s no city more charming than Old San Juan
+3. There’s no city more charming than Old San Juan

 You can’t leave Puerto Rico without spending time in Old San Juan, an inviting seaside city known for its vibrant culture, mouthwatering restaurants, endless shopping options, and historic significance.
 With cobblestone streets and colonial-style architecture, the city overflows with charm.

 Guided walking tours from companies like Spoon or Patria Tours are a great way to get to know the aspects of the city that speak most to you, whether that means sampling bites at local eateries, learning about San Juan’s storied past or bar hopping around town.